jmattaa/laser/README.md

 ### Building from source

 > [!NOTE]
-> If you want to dissable the nerdfonts symbols remove the `-DLASER_NF_SYMBOLS` flag from the `Makefile` under the variable `LASER_DEFINES` before compiling.
+> If you want to disable the nerdfonts symbols remove the `-DLASER_NF_SYMBOLS` flag from the `Makefile` under the variable `LASER_DEFINES` before compiling.